ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 ![Wild Rydes Web Site](../../images/wild-rydes-site.png)

-### 5. Tail application logs
+### 4. Tail application logs

-Tail the Lambda function logs from the _wild-rydes-ride-requests_ service.
+Tail the Lambda function logs from the _wild-rydes_ service.
 Serverless Framework's `logs` command will poll and dump a Lambda function's logs from CloudWatch to the terminal window.

 Start by getting the list of functions in the application stack using Serverless Framework's `info` command.

 ```
-$ cd $WORKSHOP/wild-rydes-ride-requests
+$ cd $WORKSHOP/wild-rydes
 $ sls info
 ```
 <details>